Hysterectomy - Abdominal

 This page will provide you with information about Abdominal Hysterectomy.
 For further details, you should speak to your consultant.
+If simpler treatments have failed to work, a hysterectomy could be an option for you – although it is a major operation.
+You symptoms are very likely to improve after the procedure.

 A hysterectomy is the surgery to remove your uterus, or womb.
 During the operation, your cervix will normally be removed too.
 In addition, your ovaries may be taken out at the same time (see fig. 1).